 Venturing into overseas markets can be an exciting, and potentially profitable, experience.
-The success of your business, however, greatly depends on how effective your marketing translation is and how well it meets the expectations of an audience you are targeting.
+The success of your business, however, greatly depends on how effective your marketing translation is and how well it meets the expectations of the audience you are targeting.

-Recently, despite the world-wide Covid pandemic and a sector-wide economic uncertainty, more and more UK business owners realise the true importance which lies behind accurate translation services and the direct effect a translation can have on their company’s international ventures.
-Even so, many people still don’t fully understand that there is a dramatic difference in machine, or even literal translation, which is often used within the legal environment, and creative marketing translations, which are used within the business world and marketing materials, and additionally take into consideration several cultural aspects.
+Recently, despite the worldwide Covid pandemic and a sector-wide economic uncertainty, more and more UK business owners realise the true importance which lies in accurate translation services and the direct effect a translation can have on their company’s international ventures.
+Even so, many people still don’t fully understand that there is a dramatic difference between machine, or even literal translation, which is often used within the legal environment, and creative marketing translations, which are used within the business world and marketing materials, and additionally take into consideration several cultural aspects.

 In other words, free machine translation tools available on the internet will not be sufficient enough to translate your business material accurately and reliably, taking into account all of the social, contextual and cultural aspects which may affect the translation.
-Documents and materials which are intended for international audience, and your potential commercial partners and customers, require an expert linguist with years of practice and a first-hand experience in your specific business industry.
+Documents and materials which are intended for an international audience, and your potential commercial partners and customers, require an expert linguist with years of practice and first-hand experience in your specific business industry.

-Often, translating corporate materials addressed at foreign markets includes websites, offline marketing materials, social media, and product information, all of which can be extremely important to ensuring a professional image of your company is upheld and your potential customers trust your brand.
+Often, translating corporate materials addressed at foreign markets includes websites, offline marketing materials, social media, and product information, all of which can be extremely important to ensure a professional image of your company is upheld and your potential customers trust your brand.

 If you are expanding to the country physically as well as digitally and intend to employ local staff, you may also want to consider translating training documents and contracts for the benefit of your sales and customer service teams.